David-vanderByl/David.vanderByl.github.io/index.md

 <br>

-- **Unsupervised Machine Learning - Credit Card Customer Segmentation**
+- <h4> Unsupervised Machine Learning - Credit Card Customer Segmentation</h4>

 In this project, I've employed the k-means algorithm to segment credit card customers using a dataset of around 10,000 observations.
 The elbow curve optimization technique was used for determining the optimal number of clusters.
 The project also includes informative visualizations, such as the heat map below: